 Alsop’s feet had been worn bare with blisters, and his whole body ached, starting below his ankles and ringing through him as if a bell had been struck and left to thrum painfully.
 It felt like his body was punishing him for thinking to join the militia.
 The decision seemed more and more foolish each day.

 In between gasps of foul air, he could feel his stomach churn.
 Like most of the men in his regiment, he’d been suffering from a right foul bout of dysentery — likely the result of the gray, slightly furry meat and old corn meal they’d been fed a few nights before.

 The regiment’s doctor had prescribed plenty of fluids and hot oatmeal — just what one desires when it’s so hot it’s hard to breathe.

-When the men weren’t in the woods, suffering, they were cursing the man responsible for their current misery — Commander of the Southern Department of Continental Army, General Horatio Gates.
+When the men weren’t in the woods, suffering, they were cursing the man responsible for their current misery — Commander of the Southern Department of Continental Army, Major General Horatio Gates.

 They’d been promised a glorious life.
 One filled with fine meats and rum, glory on the battlefield, and honor; a small compensation for the sacrifice of a soldier.

 But nearly a week into their journey, they’d seen no such feast.
 Gates, preaching the scarcity of supplies, encouraged the men to live off the land as they marched, which for most meant going hungry.